b2b vs b2c marketing

 PopCorners made a memorable impression at the 2023 Super Bowl, capturing the attention of general viewers and avid Breaking Bad fans.
 Their strategic approach paid off, as their commercial featuring the beloved cast of Breaking Bad garnered widespread acclaim.

 The quality of PopCorners’ Super Bowl commercial speaks for itself.
-It was not only our opinion that deemed it exceptional, but industry professionals also hailed it as one of the best at this year’s Super Bowl.
+Not only did we consider it exceptional, but industry professionals also hailed it as one of the best at this year’s Super Bowl.

 After a decade of anticipation, the cast of Breaking Bad returned triumphantly to our screens, teaming up with PopCorners for their debut Super Bowl commercial.
 This collaboration was a highly anticipated event that generated immense excitement among fans and showcased the brand’s commitment to delivering an extraordinary advertising experience.